Can Employees Opt Out of EPF Deductions if Their Salary is Below Rs. 15,000?

 ajay_s_kini

-The correct position as per law is an employee can submit Form 11 and opt out of the PF scheme.
-The rider here is that he should not have been a member of the scheme at any time.
-Accordingly, a new employee starting his career can submit this form and choose not to participate in PF.
-For all others it compulsory by law to enroll in the PF scheme if their earnings from Basic & D.A or Spl Allown is less than 15,000.
+The correct position as per the law is that an employee can submit Form 11 and opt out of the PF scheme.
+The rider here is that they should not have been a member of the scheme at any time.
+Accordingly, a new employee starting their career can submit this form and choose not to participate in PF.
+For all others, it is compulsory by law to enroll in the PF scheme if their earnings from Basic & D.A or Spl Allowance are less than 15,000.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute